 April 9, 2018 by Tim Prater

-On Saturday 9th June, the H G Wells Short Story Competition have organised a writing workshop in Folkestone for aspiring writers of all ages led by Canterbury based author and lecturer Danny Boyle.
+On Saturday 9th June, the H G Wells Short Story Competition have organised a writing workshop in Folkestone for aspiring writers of all ages led by Canterbury based author and lecturer Danny Rhodes.

 Danny Rhodes grew up in Grantham, Lincolnshire before moving to Kent in 1994 to attend University in Canterbury.